Ján Kollár

-Ján Kollár (Kollár János; 29 July 1793 - 24 January 1852) was a Slovak writer (mainly poet), archaeologist, scientist, Lutheran pastor, politician, and main ideologist of Pan-Slavism.
+Ján Kollár (Kollár János; 29 July 1793 - 24 January 1852) was a Slovak writer (mainly poet), archaeologist, scientist, Lutheran pastor, politician, and major proponent of Pan-Slavism.

 Life

 He studied at the Lutheran Lyceum in Pressburg (Pozsony, Kingdom of Hungary, now Bratislava, Slovakia).
 In 1817 he enrolled in the University of Jena.
-His attendance at the Wartburgfest (18 October 1817) has since been credited as being a formative experience with regards to his views on Pan-Slavism.
+His attendance at the Wartburgfest (18 October 1817) has since been credited as being a formative experience with regard to his views on Pan-Slavism.

 He spent most of his adult life as a chaplain to the populous but poor Slovak Lutheran community in Pest (Kingdom of Hungary, today part of Budapest, Hungary).
 From 1849, he was a professor of Slavic archeology at the University of Vienna, and several times he also acted as a counselor to the Austrian government for issues around the Slovaks.
 He entered the Slovak national movement in its first phase.

 His museum (since 1974) in Mošovce was installed in the former granary, which was the only masoned part of Kollár's otherwise wooden birth-house.
 The rest of the house burned down in a fire on 16 August 1863.
 In 2009 a replica was rebuilt of the original birth-house, which is now a museum.

-Views

-He worked out a conception of Slav reciprocity.
-He admitted 4 standard languages: Russian, Polish, Czechoslovak and Serbo-Croatian.

 Works

-Besides writing poetry he also wrote technical literature.